 Lean muscle matters

 Strength training and weight bearing, resistance exercise helps you build and maintain lean muscle.
 Lean muscle uses up calories really efficiently, and for a longer period post workout than cardio alone.
-It creates shape in your body, corrects poor posture, can help control blood sugar and is important for long term disease prevention.
+It creates shape in your body and corrects poor posture.
+It can help control blood sugar and is important for long term disease prevention.

 Research suggests lean muscle helps reduce menopausal symptoms

 A study by Dr Rosanne Woods, suggested that “women who have a higher lean body mass, may experience protection against the development of vasomotor symptoms (hot flushes), as they progress through menopause”.
 Resistance training was the determining factor in the research results.
 And the findings highly recommend strength training as a means to managing and preventing symptoms such as hot flushes and night sweats.

 Strengthen your mood

 Harvard Medical School reports on a study which examined the results of 33 randomised clinical trials, involving more than 1,800 people.
 The authors of the study found that “people with mild to moderate depression who performed resistance training two or more days a week saw “significant” reductions in their symptoms, compared with people who did not.”
 It was also suggested that resistance exercises may have significant benefits for those suffering more severe depressive symptoms.